German submarine U-853: Wreck

 On 6 and 7 May 1945, Navy divers attempted to enter the wreck to recover the captain's safe and the papers within, but failed.
 Recreational divers first visited the site in 1953.
 In 1960 a recreational diver brought up a body from the wreck.
 This provoked former navy admirals and clergy to petition the US government for restrictions on disturbing the dead.
 The German crewman was buried with full military honors in Newport, Rhode Island.

 As of 1998 at least two recreational divers have died from exploring the wreckage.
 Stephen Hardick, a scuba instructor, died in 2005 while filming the U-boat.
 He surfaced unconscious and could not be revived.
 Hardick, age 60, died as the result of saltwater drowning associated with poor health according to the Rhode Island Medical Examiner's office.

-On October 26, 2022, a live depth charge was found near the wreckage by fishermen based out of Rhode Island.
-The depth charge contained 267 pounds of TNT which was set out to destroy the German U-boat.
+On October 26, 2022, a live depth charge that had been aimed at U-853 was found near the wreckage by fishermen based out of Rhode Island.
+The depth charge contained 267 pounds of TNT.